faermanj/aws-daleks/README.md

 ```

 The following resources are not exterminated:
-- IAM Users or Roles with names containing "DO-NOT-DELETE" or starts with a "Lord of The Rings" location (e.g. MordorOverlordRole).
+- IAM Users or Roles with name containing "DO-NOT-DELETE"
+- IAM Users or Roles with name starting with a Lord of The Rings location (e.g. MordorOverlordRole).
 - IAM User used to execute
 - EC2 Instance with termination protection
 - EMR Clusters with termination protection